-The regional planning process for the Southern Huron-Perth sub-region of Greater Bruce/Huron is underway with an Integrated Regional Resource Plan (IRRP) anticipated to be posted in Q2 2021.
-The IRRP will identify the future need of electricity and options to ensure an adequate and reliable supply continues to be provided for its residents and businesses.
+The regional planning process for the Southern Huron-Perth sub-region of Greater Bruce/Huron was completed with the release of an Integrated Regional Resource Plan (IRRP) and the supporting Appendices in September 2021.
+The long-term electricity plan considers electricity demand and supply conditions over the next 20 years in the area and recommends required actions to ensure an adequate and reliable supply continues to be provided for its residents and businesses.

 The IESO engages with local and regional communities to seek input to help inform planning activities.
 Learn more about engagement on the current planning cycle.

 The Southern Huron-Perth sub-region is located at the southernmost portion of the broader Greater Bruce/Huron region and roughly encompasses the municipalities of Bluewater, South Huron, Lambton Shores, Lucan Biddulph, Middlesex Centre, North Middlesex, Thames Centre, Zorra, Perth South, St. Marys and West Perth.

 The Greater Bruce/Huron area is located in southwestern Ontario.
 The region comprises the counties of Bruce, Huron and Perth, as well as portions of Grey, Lambton, Wellington, Waterloo, Oxford and Middlesex counties.

 The local distribution companies (LDCs) providing service to customers in the Greater Bruce/Huron region include:

 ERTH Power Corp.

 Regional Planning Process Status

 A new cycle of regional electricity planning commenced in 2019, with the completion a Needs Assessment by Hydro One and Scoping Assessment Outcome Report led by the IESO working with the LDCs and transmitter in the region.
 This cycle was triggered early due to an increasing amount of load connection requests received.